hydropero/hydropero.github.io/_posts/2021-01-13-ITInfrastructureProgramPart 1.md

 author: "Myles"
 ---

+Welcome.
 <br>

 <br>

 # Virtual Infrastructure Lab 1

-Part one of this series will focus on building virtual environment from which we'll install our operating systems, roles, and services.
-Here is something I want you to keep in mind during this and subsequent labs: Attempt to work through complications!
-No, don't waste two hours of your time on a single thing, but give it a solid try, and contact me only after that's failed.
-I've tried to be thorough in my documentation, but it is not exhaustive.
-There may be things I've overlooked or mistakes on your side, that's okay though, I would go so far as to say it's a good thing when you run into issues, you need that ability to work through problems.
-Problem-solving is an incredibly important part of working in IT,  many different fields for that matter.
+Part one of this series will focus on building virtual environments from which we'll install our operating systems, roles, and services.
+Please keep this is mind going forward: Attempt to work through complications!
+Do not waste two hours of your time on a single issue, but give it a solid try before contacting me.
+I've tried to be thorough in my documentation, however it is not exhaustive.
+There may be things I've overlooked or there could be mistakes on your side, that's okay.
+I would go so far as to say it's a good thing when you run into these issues, you need that ability to work through difficult problems.
+Problem-solving is an essential part of working in IT, and many fields for that matter.

 That's it, and I wish you the best of luck!

 Below is a list of computing requirements that I prefer your PC to meet/exceed, however I've linked a site with a more comprehensive list of the absolute minimum requirements as well.